georgiamoon/jhu-dv-2017/README.md

 - L. Harrison, OpenVis on YouTube, “[User Centered Data Visualization](https://www.youtube.com/watch?v=4TfqhK1gEp4&feature=youtu.be)”

 ### October 19: Final Presentations & Final Assignment Due

+Final presentations will be in class this week.
+Please turn in the final assignment by email on Monday 10/23/2017 so that you can incorporate feedback from the final presentation.

 [Final Assignment & Presentation](/assignments/final.md) Due
 Data Visualization, Analysis & Work Process